Digital Samba Introduces End-to-End Encryption (E2EE) for Private and Group Video Calls

 In Conclusion

-Digital Samba, a pioneer in the video conferencing API industry, remains dedicated to ensuring the safety and security of its users.
-With the introduction of End-to-End Encryption, we're taking a significant step forward in ensuring that your video conferencing experience is not only seamless but also secure.
+Digital Samba, a pioneer in the video conferencing API industry, is dedicated to user safety.
+With the introduction of End-to-End Encryption, we're ensuring that your video conferencing experience is secure.

 Get Email Notifications